 - Identify eligible patients.
-For example, using the Primary Sense Health Assessments Report - o Staff to add a reminder and follow up with patients could be by letter, SMS, secure email or phone call. - Identify and flag patients with existing appointments (could focus on high-risk patients first), identify if staff has capacity to complete on the day, if not flag to be offered at time of visit and rebooked. - o Consider linking with immunisation visits. - o If clinical staff do have time to complete at existing appointment, reception/ nurse to contact patient to confirm they would like to participate. - Consider implementing a process for new patients to add in reminders to ensure health assessments are completed (new patient questionnaire). - Consider implementing a process so that driver's license renewal requests are linked with health assessment appointment for patients 75-years and over. - Monitor participation using excel spreadsheet and/or Primary Sense. - Consider if your patient may be a suitable candidate for the My health for life program, which is a free evidence-based behaviour change program designed to create sustained healthy habits and reduce the risk of chronic conditions such as type 2 diabetes, cardiovascular disease and stroke.
-A referral form for the program is found here. - Potential ways to promote health assessments for patients with their usual GP may include: - o practice webpage, newsletter, and social media pages - o during care plan and other routine appointments - o phone out of hours and on hold messages - o SMS alerts - o online booking system messaging
+For example, using the Primary Sense Health Assessments Report - o Staff to add a reminder and follow up with patients could be by letter, SMS, secure email or phone call. - Identify and flag patients with existing appointments (could focus on high-risk patients first), identify if staff has capacity to complete on the day, if not flag to be offered at time of visit and rebooked. - o Consider linking with immunisation visits. - o If clinical staff do have time to complete at existing appointment, reception/ nurse to contact patient to confirm they would like to participate.

+- Consider implementing a process for new patients to add in reminders to ensure health assessments are completed (new patient questionnaire). - Consider implementing a process so that driver's license renewal requests are linked with health assessment appointment for patients 75-years and over. - Monitor participation using excel spreadsheet and/or Primary Sense. - Consider if your patient may be a suitable candidate for My health for life, which is an evidencebased behaviour change initiative for people at risk of developing chronic disease.
+The initiative supports eligible Queenslanders to live and age well and minimise preventable health risks.
+It is funded by the State Government through Health and Wellbeing Queensland.
+Access the MH4L Health Professional Toolkit here.
+More information how to refer patients is found on the GCPHN website here. - Potential ways to promote health assessments for patients with their usual GP may include: - o practice webpage, newsletter, and social media pages - o during care plan and other routine appointments - o phone out of hours and on hold messages - o SMS alerts - o online booking system messaging